 Menopause does not create serious emotional issues for most women.
 Many women celebrate a sense of freedom from birth control concerns and menstrual bleeding.
 Often women find this time of life highly productive in their work and personal lives.
 But it is also common to feel unsettled about body changes that seem beyond your control, including:

 - Changes in sexuality.

 You can take care of yourself in the following ways:

-Have a relaxed attitude about menopause.
-Tension and anxiety can make your symptoms worse.
-Use relaxation techniques, such as rhythmic breathing exercises, yoga, biofeedback, and regular exercise, to manage stress.
+- Use relaxation techniques, such as yoga, biofeedback, and regular exercise, to manage stress.

 - If you need to, find a support group where you can discuss common issues that come up before and after menopause.

 - If depression, moodiness, or irritability are interfering with your daily life, discuss this with your doctor.